Skip to content Skip to Menu KAL Accessibility Statement

 by Martin Picard

 Martin Picard—along with his contemporaries at Joe Beef, Fred Morin and David McMillan—is giving form to cuisine Quebecoise, drawing from its French roots and employing the use of the hearty, rustic fare of Canada’s indigenous ingredients.
-The result is a rich, hedonistic experience that irreverently ignores the current fine dining trend toward small, elegantly composed plates and absolutely respects ingredients.
+The result is a rich, hedonistic experience that irreverently ignores the fine dining trend toward small, elegantly composed plates but absolutely one that respects the ingredients.

-Anthony Bourdain, in his introduction, recalls being wined and dined to the point of bursting at Au Pied de Cochon.
-There is no reason to think that his fame would have made his experience exceptional.
+Anthony Bourdain, in his introduction, recalls being wined and dined at Au Pied de Cochon to the point of bursting.
+There is no reason to think that his fame would have made the experience exceptional.
 Do all the chefs of Montreal engage in hospitality with sadistic generosity?

-Our copy is a first English edition, published in 2008 in paperback, in Very Good condition.
-The corners show moderate rounding; the interior is clean and unmarked.
+The book was originally published in French in hardcover.
+Ours is the English paperback edition, published in 2008, in Very Good condition.
+Very minor shelfwear; the interior is clean and unmarked.
 Illustrations by Tom Tassel and photography of the restaurant and staff make every page all the more lively.

 Shopping Cart